geatpy-dev/geatpy/README.md

 * Many evaluation metrics of algorithms.

-## Improvement of Geatpy 2.5.1
+## Improvement of Geatpy 2.6.0

-* Support setting random seed in Geatpy.
+* Add Push and Pull Search Strategy for MOEA/D-DE.

-* The kernel of Geatpy is more stable.
+* Add new cores: 'ri2bs' and 'mergecv'.

-* Support 'xovud' in 'xovpmx'.
+* Support setting more precise parameters in mutation and recombination operators.

-* A better EA framework with higher performance.
+* Support logging and showing log during the evoluation.

-* Add MOEA/D-DE algorithm template.
+* Speed up the EA framework.

 ## Installation
 1.Installing online: